Open-Attestation/documentation-website/docs/advanced/how-it-works.md

 Once the `data` object has been computed we will be able to create an unique hash for the document that we will set into `targetHash`:

 1. List each properties' path from the `data` object and associate its value.
 The path follows the [flatley](https://github.com/antony/flatley) path convention.
 1. For each properties' path, compute a hash using the properties' path and value.
-To compute the hash we use [keccack256](https://en.wikipedia.org/wiki/SHA-3).
+To compute the hash we use [keccak256](https://en.wikipedia.org/wiki/SHA-3).
 1. Sort all the hashes from the previous step alphabetically and hash them all together: this will provide the `targetHash` of the document.
-To compute the `targetHash` we also use [keccack256](https://en.wikipedia.org/wiki/SHA-3).
+To compute the `targetHash` we also use [keccak256](https://en.wikipedia.org/wiki/SHA-3).

 > The `targetHash` of a document is an unique identifier.

-We follow exactly the same steps to verify that a document has not been tampered.
+Later on, during verification of the document, the same exact steps are performed again to assert that the contents of the document has not been tampered with.
+This works as the final targetHash will be completely different if any part of the wrapped document is different from the original.

 The [document store](/docs/verifiable-document/document-store) is a smart contract on the Ethereum network that records the issuance and revocation status of OpenAttestation documents.
-It will store hashes of wrapped documents that proves that the owner of the document store really issued the document.
+It stores the hashes of wrapped documents, which are the records of the owner of the document store having issued the documents.

 Imagine that you wrap a thousand of file and had to issue the `targetHash` for each of them.
 It would be extremely inefficient.
-That's where the `merkleRoot` will come handy.
+That's where the `merkleRoot` will come in handy.

 #### merkleRoot